What to Do if You See It

 It sounds strange, but you may not always know that you have blood in your urine.
 Sometimes, there's so little that it only shows up under a microscope when your doctor is testing you for something else.
 When you can see it, it can be alarming.
 But most of the time, the causes aren't serious.
 In some cases, though, the symptom points to a bigger health problem.So you should always let your doctor know about it.

 Urinary Tract Infection (UTI)

 It happens when bacteria infect the parts of your body that make and store urine, such as your bladder or urethra.
+You may hear it called cystitis.
 Along with seeing blood, you might feel like you have to go all the time, and it could burn when you do.
 In serious cases, you may have pain in your belly or groin.
-But sometimes, especially if you're older, you may not have any symptoms.
+But sometimes, especially if you’re older, you may not have any symptoms.
 UTIs are very common, and antibiotics can usually clear them up.